How to Prepare for GMAT: Study in 3 Steps

 If you’re in the midst of preparing for the GMAT or just getting started with your studying, you might be asking yourself: How can I prepare for the GMAT effectively?
 In this article Chris Kane, our head of Test Prep, lays out the most effective way to get ready for the GMAT exam–in just three simple GMAT study steps.
 In fact, the approach explained here comes directly from our GMAT Prep course

 Most test takers spend more time on the GMAT than they need to.
-By working with the right study materials official GMAT test questions, practice tests, and ideally,
+By working with the right study materials (official GMAT test questions, practice tests, and ideally, a private tutor), you can achieve your target GMAT score in as little as 10 weeks.

 You Will Need: